weaveworks-guides/weave-net-legacy/spring-boot-weave-microservices/README.md

 Next install `Weave Scope` and use it to view your microservices application as it deploys onto the Weave Network.

-For `Weave Scope` to monitor all containers, the application must be installed and launched onto both VMs:
+For `Weave Scope` to monitor all containers, the application must be installed and launched onto both VMs.

 On `weave-microservice-01` VM install and launch Weave Scope: